sjsjcezar/Friedrich-SE2/README.md

 ## ⚙️ Project Description
 **Friedrich** is a Unity-based 2D RPG that includes:
 - A **turn-based combat system** inspired by classic JRPGs.
+(Yes, including attacking, skills and using potions)
+- Dynamic AI Enemies (They attack, they cast a skill or even heal in an absurd rate >:) )
-- An animated **leveling system** using Fate Crystals to scale stats like HP, MP, and resistances.
+- A **leveling system** using Fate Crystals to scale stats like HP, MP, and resistances.
-- A **revamped inventory system** that allows weapon equipping, stat scaling, and restrictions based on player class.
+- An ** inventory system** that allows weapon equipping, stat scaling, and restrictions based on player class.
 - **UI Systems**: Pause Menu, Stat Display, and interactive inventory interface.
-- **Castle exploration** and environmental storytelling with dynamic lighting and transitions.
+- **Open world exploration** and environmental storytelling with dynamic lighting and transitions.
+- JSON-based save/load integration (Still buggy!)
+- Quest System and Rewards!

 ---